Meet the Flintstones: Use in jazz

 Recorded in E-flat major, "Meet the Flintstones" is a contrafact of the jazz standard “I Got Rhythm”, as it conforms to the structure known as rhythm changes, a well-known and popular chord structure in jazz composition.
 “Meet the Flinstones” may be played as a stand-alone jazz piece, or its melody may be used briefly as a jazz quote over the many other more traditional jazz standards that are also contrafacts using rhythm changes.
 The song or quote may be played to amuse audiences, in what is known as "jazz humor".
 The International Association of Jazz Record Collectors calls it "campy" and "cheek by jowl".
 Rhythm changes and its contrafacts are often performed at an exhilarating pace, which is technically challenging for some.
 The song has been recorded by Barry Harris on his album Live at Maybeck Recital Hall, Volume Twelve included in a medley with "It Never Entered My Mind" and "I Love Lucy".
 In 2015, The Brian Setzer Orchestra recorded a version with Christmas-themed lyrics, "Yabba-Dabba-Yuletide", on its Christmas album Rockin’ Rudolph.

 The song was featured in the sitcom Full House and its successor Fuller House.

 The BC-52's cover

 "(Meet) The Flintstones" was covered by American new wave band the B-52's as "the B.C.
-52's", a fictional band from the 1994 film The Flintstones, with an additional verse added.
+52's", a fictional band from the comedy film The Flintstones (1994), with an additional verse added.
 The song was released by MCA Records as a single from the movie's soundtrack, peaking at number 33 on the US Billboard Hot 100.
 It was the band's joint highest entry on the Billboard Hot Dance Club Play chart at number three, tying with "Summer of Love" from 1986.
-The song was also the band's second-highest-charting single in the UK (the highest being "Love Shack" at number two), also peaking at number three.
+The song was also the band's second-highest-charting single on the UK singles chart (the highest being "Love Shack" at number two), also peaking at number three.
 Its accompanying music video, directed by Brian Levant, received heavy rotation on music television channels such as MTV Europe and Germany's VIVA.